 The output of the DCO (DPLL) is used by the Output Interface Circuit to provide the output signals shown in Figure 5.
-The Output Interface Circuit uses two Tapped Delay Lines followed by a T1 Divider Circuit and an E1 Divider Circuit to generate the required output signals.
+The Output Interface Circuit uses four Tapped Delay Lines followed by a T1 Divider Circuit, an E1 Divider Circuit, a DS2 Divider Circuit and an analog PLL to generate the required output signals.